UMMS-Biocore/bootcamp/session8/session8.md

 <img src="images/umi_barcode_zoom.png" width="1000">

+Using the reads and their alignments, we make what we call a **UMI Table** that each expression profile of each barcode is given.

 <img src="images/umibarcode.png" width="1000">

 Throughout session 8 and 9, we will be using an example sample of peripheral blood mononuclear cells with a mix of T-cells, NK-cells as well as monocytes and platelets.
 This sample has around 1200 cells that we will process, filter and analyze.